bbgdzxng1/cta608-in-vbi/README.md

 Python PIL/pillow is RGB only.
 Of course, it would be preferable to operate in YUV (yuvio? imageio?).
 But _"if all you got is a hammer, the whole world looks like a nail"_.

-PIL it shall be, for the purposes of a prrof-of-concept, we'll let FFmpeg take the pain of color formats.
+PIL it shall be, for the purposes of a proof-of-concept, we'll let FFmpeg take the pain of color formats.

 ### Code Quality is only 1/10